Odaiba, Tokyo – 30 Things To Do + Photos

 The most famous attraction at the National Museum of Emerging Science and Innovation is the “Geo-Cosmos,” a huge 3D three-dimensional interpretation of the planet Earth and its orbit in outer space.

-The Miraikin costs 630 Yen per adult or 210 Yen per child and is open every day except Tuesdays – information and prices correct as of early 2024.
+The Miraikin costs 630 Yen per adult or 210 Yen per child and is open every day except Tuesdays – information and prices correct as of 2025.

 Try these – Top Tokyo food and drink tours with Viator >